Clash of Codes

 Clash of Codes is a term in sports used to describe a match played between two teams that play different codes of the same sport.
-Games are usually played with the codes changing at half-time, or across two matches of the difference codes with an aggregate score.
+Games are usually played with the codes changing at half-time, or across two matches of the different codes with an aggregate score.

 Usually associated with the codes of football, and especially rugby, several games have occurred throughout history.
+Aston Villa Football Club's first ever match in 1874 was arranged against Aston, St Mary's.
+St Mary's played rugby whereas Villa had chosen to follow the Sheffield Code.
+A compromise was reached whereby, using a round ball, the teams played rugby in the first half and association football in the second.
+After a goalless first-half, Villa's forward Jack Hughes scored the only goal off the rebound when the St Mary's goalkeeper spilled his first effort.

 American Football vs Rugby League

 Jacksonville Axemen vs Jacksonville Knights

 The first clash of codes match between American football and rugby league was played between Jacksonville Axemen and Jacksonville Knights.
 The league side Axemen defeated the American football side Knights 38–27.

 Rugby League vs Rugby Union

 Kangaroos vs Wallabies

 In September 1909, the national league and union sides of Australia played a four-match test series, resulting in two wins a piece for either side.
 The exact format and rules of the game are unknown.
 All games were played at the Agricultural Oval in Sydney.